jricher/secevent/draft-richanna-secevent-token.md

 Subject Identifiers {#subject}
 -------------------
-In many cases, it is necessary to explicitly identify the subject of the security event within a SET.
-The Subject Identifier provides a common syntax for expressing subject identity within a SET.
+The Subject Identifier provides a common syntax for expressing the subject of a security event.
 A Subject Identifier is a JSON object representing an instance of a Subject Identifier Type.
-A Subject Identifier Type defines a set of one or more claims about a subject that when taken together collectively identify that subject.
-Subject Identifier Types MUST be registered in the IANA "SET Subject Identifier Types" registry established by [](#iana-sit).
+A Subject Identifier Type defines a way of identifying the subject of an event.
+Typically this is done by defining a set of one or more claims about a subject that when taken together collectively identify that subject.
+Each Subject Identifier Type MUST have a name which MUST be registered in the IANA "SET Subject Identifier Types" registry established by [](#iana-sit).

-A Subject Identifier MUST contain an "identifier_type" claim, whose value is the URN identifying the Subject Identifier Type being represented by the Subject Identifier.
+A Subject Identifier MUST contain an "identifier_type" claim, whose value is a string containing the name of the Subject Identifier's Subject Identifier Type.
 All other claims within the Subject Identifier MUST be defined by the Subject Identifier Type.

-The Subject Identifier Types defined below are registered in the IANA "SET Subject Identifier Types" registry established by [](#iana-sit).
+The names of the Subject Identifier Types defined below are registered in the IANA "SET Subject Identifier Types" registry established by [](#iana-sit).

-### Implicit Identifier Type
+### Implicit Subject Identifier Type
-The "Implicit" Subject Identifier Type contains a single claim:

-{: vspace="0"}
-implicit
-: A boolean value.
-The value of this claim must be true.
-This claim is REQUIRED.

-Recipients MUST interpret the presence of this Subject Identifier Type as meaning that the actual subject can be determined implicitly, either through other claims in the SET envelope or event payload, or through other some other context.
+The "Implicit" Subject Identifier Type indicates that the recipient is to be determined implicitly, either from other claims in the SET envelope or event payload, or through some other context.
 For example, there may be event types for which the only logical subject is the transmitter itself, in which case the subject is implicitly known from the "iss" claim in the SET envelope.

+The Implicit Subject Identifier Type has the name "implicit".
+This type contains no additional claims.

 The following is a non-normative example of a Subject Identifier representing an instance of the Implicit Subject Identifier Type:

 ~~~
 {
-  "identifier_type": "urn:ietf:params:secevent:subject:implicit",
+  "identifier_type": "implicit"
-  "implicit": true
 }
 ~~~
 {: #figimplicit title="An Instance of the Implicit Subject Identifier Type"}

 ### Email Subject Identifier Type
-The "Email" Subject Identifier Type contains a single claim:
+The "Email" Subject Identifier Type identifies a subject by email address.
+It has the name "email", and contains a single additional claim:

 {: vspace="0"}
 email